 The best move you can do is by renting a self-catering apartment during your holidays in Switzerland.
-Cook for yourself and save a big chunk out of your holiday expenses, when you visit Switzerland.
+Cook for yourself and save a big chunk out of your holiday expenses.

 It’s a bit more work but pays off.
 Search for homepages, on which owners advertise directly.
 This way you can ask for a special price if you stay longer.

 If you drive from one of the European countries to Switzerland, buy your stock of food before you get over the border to Switzerland (check border restrictions).
 Choose bigger chain shops in the valley for lower prices, if you have to stock up in Switzerland.

 If you visit Switzerland only once in a year for a short holiday of one to two weeks, it’s more advisable to rent winter sports gear than to buy.
 Do this beforehand online, to make sure that your size is available when you arrive at your holiday destination.
 If you know, you are going to use the gear for more than one holiday in the same winter and you’d love to try the newest models, hire seasonally.

 If you’ll visit Switzerland repeatedly or if you stay for more than two weeks, buying your own winter sports gear may be the cheaper option.
-Look for last year models of winter sports gear and outfit, they are perfectly fine and much cheaper in price!
+Look for last year models of winter sports gear and outfits, they are perfectly fine and much cheaper in price!
 Best sales are after holiday season at the end of winter.
 Early planning is king!

 You’ll find good quality, used winter sports gear of the last season for your Swiss winter holidays online.
 Young Swiss who go skiing or snowboarding regularly, spend every year a lot of money for the latest editions of snowboards and skis.
 They often put their almost new used gear for sale at affordable prices.
 Make sure though, that you get the bindings tested and the edges done professionally before your holidays.

 DON'T buy last minute at ski resorts, when the winter starts.
 They know you'll pay any price to be able to enjoy the mountains.